UK Tax Guide 2026/27

 If you're married or in a civil partnership and one partner earns less than the Personal Allowance (£12,570), they can transfer up to £1,260 to the higher earner.
 The receiving partner must be a basic rate taxpayer (not higher or additional rate).

-This saves up to £252 per year (£1,260 × 20%).
-The transferring partner gets code 1194N and the receiving partner gets 1382M, reflecting adjusted allowances.
+This saves up to £252 per year, which is £1,260 × 20%.
+The transferring partner gets code 1131N and the receiving partner gets 1383M, reflecting adjusted allowances.

 Source: GOV.UK: Marriage Allowance